iffy/generalconference/data/eng/1971-10/024-our-responsibility-to-save-the-world/text.md

-# Our Responsibility: To Save the World
+# Our Responsibility:To Save the World

 Following the April general Church conference this year, a sincerely devout and concerned Christian gentleman wrote: "God bless you and your wonderful